 - Social Science and Professional Programs

 Members of the selection panel are appointed by the chancellor.
-The panel may recommend up to four awards each year, depending on the number of meritorious nominations.

-These contributions will be evaluated using the criteria below:
+Contributions will be evaluated using the criteria below:

 - Advances the field of scholarship;